-One way to improve information retrieval precision and ease of representation is to use a knowledge representation language.
 Many "metadata" languages are currently being developed to allow people to index Web information resources by knowledge representations (logical statements) and subsequently store them in Web documents.
-Most of these languages are built above the Extensible Markup Language [XML], e.g. the Resource DescriptionFramework [RDF] and the Ontology Markup Language [OML].
+Most of these languages are built above XML7, e.g. RDF8 and OML9.

 The choice of XML as an underlying format ensures that standard XML tools will be usable to exchange and parse these metadata languages.
-However, like XML, metadata languages built above it are also verbose and therefore difficult to use without specialized editors (this point will be illustrated below).
+However, like XML, metadata languages built above it are also verbose and therefore difficult to use without specialized editors (this point will be illustrated in Figure 3).
 Such editors do not eliminate the need for people to use a language for representing knowledge (except in application-dependent editors that simply allow predefined "frames" to be filled).
-Consequently, as noted by the authors of Ontobroker [Decker et al.], with XML-based languages information has to be written in two versions, one for machines and another for humans.
+Consequently, as noted by the authors of Ontobroker10 [1], with XML-based languages information has to be written in two versions, one for machines and another for humans.
 Additionally, standard XML tools are of little help in managing these languages since specialized editors, analyzers and inference engines are required.
 To reduce information redundancy, Ontobroker provides a notation for embedding attribute-value pairs within an HTML hyperlink tag.
 These tags may be used by the document's author to delimit an element.
 In this way, each element may be implicitly referenced in the knowledge statement within the tag enclosing the element.
-When a final version of RDF is recommended by the Word Wide Web Consortium [W3C], a wrapper can be added to Ontobroker for automatically generating RDF definitions from Ontobroker metadata, thus making them accessible to a broader community.
+When a final version of RDF is recommended by the Word Wide Web Consortium11, a wrapper can be added to Ontobroker for automatically generating RDF definitions from Ontobroker metadata, thus making them accessible to a broader community.